-In contrast to the merchant and trading classes of an earlier era, the more recent Indian migrants comprised mainly the working and labour classes.
-They came mainly for employment in the plantations, ratilways or civil services.
+In contrast to the merchant and trading classes of an earlier era, the mare recent indian migrants comprised mainly, the working and labour classes.
+They came mainly for employment in the plantations, railways at civil services.
 Several factors made this mass movement of people possible.
-The colonial government in.
+The colonial government in Malaya needed labour to develop the agricultural and mining industries and to man the growing civil and public service sectors.
+The powers in India were also receptive to the idea, as were the alantation owners, employers and their labour agents who mode the commissions.

-Malayo needed labour to develop the agricultural and mining industries and to man the growing civil and public service sectors.
-The powers in India were also receptive to the Idea, as were the plantation owners, employers and their labour agents who made the commissions.
+Ultimately the migration was on such a scale ias to have profound impact on Malaya then and even how as the Indians make up about 10 percent of the population and play a significant tole in the notion.
+But the means by which many of the migrants were enticed, recruited and brought to Malaya were indeed tragic.
+Many Illierate labourers did not know what they were getting into.
+Propaganda, misleading information and dubious tactics were other used to attract labourers to go to Malaya.
+Both the government and employers resorted to such measures, including distributing information about cheap toddy in Malaya.

-Ultimately the migration was on such a scale as to have profound impact on Malaya then and even now as the Indians make up about 10 percent of the population and play a significant role in the nation.
-But the means by which many of the migrants were enticed, rectuited and brought to Malaya were indeed tragic.
-Many illiterate labourers did not know what they were getting into.
-Propagando, misleading information and dubious teaties were often used to attract labourers to go to Malaya.
-Both the government and employers resorted to such measures, including distributing information about cheap teady in Malaya.
+Many of these labourers ended up treated little better than slave labour and were consigned to work, under harsh conditions.
+The effects of this can still be felt today as a significant section of the community, has been marginalised, neglected and adversely affected by social ills and economic problems.

-Many of these labourers ended up treated little better than slave labour and were consigned to wark under harsh conditions.
-The effects of this can still be felt today as a significant section of the community has been marginalised, neglected and adversely affected by castal little and adversely affected by came from the 1870s onwards.
-They were recruited mostly as labourers for estates and public works projects.
-But there were also significant numbers who were professionals, administrators and elerical staff, traders, merchants, money-lenders and politaemen.
+The Tamils of southern India ended up being the largest group of migrants who were recruited mostly as labourers for estates and public works projects.
+But there were also significant numbers who were professionals, administrators and clerical staff, traders, merchants, moneylenders and policemen.
 Some researchers say that the British found the Tamils of south India, especially from the poorer groups, ideal as labourers.
 They were thought to be easily managed and ideal for the lowly paid and regimented estate life.
-Wany of the European estate were some and managers in Malaya had come from India and Geylon and were thus experienced with dealing with Tamil labourers.
-The climate in both areas was also similar and adjustment by the miarans was not too difficult.
+Many of the European estate owners and managers in Malaya had come from India and Ceylon and were thus experienced with dealing with Tamil labourers.
+The climate in both areas was also similar and adjustment by the migrants was not too difficult.